eclipse-sumo/sumo/docs/web/docs/Simulation/Traffic_Lights.md

 - **check** may be any expression which is permitted for condition values
 - **value** may be any expression which is permitted for conditions values

-Every time the control logic is executed, all `assignment`s are executed in the order they are defined: If the the 'check'-expression evaluates to true (a non-0 value), the 'value'-expression is evaluated and the result is stored under the given id:
+Every time the control logic is executed, all `assignment`s are executed in the order they are defined: If the 'check'-expression evaluates to true (a non-0 value), the 'value'-expression is evaluated and the result is stored under the given id:

 - if **id** is the id of a condition element, the value of that conditions is replaced by a string representation of the result (The accuracy of this representation is limited by simulation option **--precision**)
 - if **id** is not the id of a condition element, a double valued variable with that id is created / updated in the current scope.
 If the assignment is not part of a [use-defined functions](#custom_function_definitions), this is the global scope